Bronya-Rand/DDLCModTemplate2.0/README.md

 The **new** DDLC Mod Template is a mod template made by Azariel Del Carmen (GanstaKingofSA) for the **original** Doki Doki Literature Club that adheres to [Team Salvato's IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods on Ren'Py 6.99.12.4 and 7.3.5 - 7.4.11.

 ### **Disclaimer**
-The template can be downloaded/forked **ONLY** to create DDLC mods or submit fixes via a Pull Request.
-You may not use the template for unofficial DDLC patchers, fixes, etc.
+The template can be downloaded/forked to create DDLC mods, make translations for other languages (with name credit) or submit fixes via a pull request.
+You may not use the template to make unofficial DDLC patchers, fixes, etc.

 ### *A request from the developer*
 > If the template has helped you a lot, please credit me by name in your work.
 Thank your fellow mod tool makers for making mods easier to make!